Canonsburg Family Dentist

 Whether you are taking your toddler for his first visit to the dentist, have questions about your child’s emerging adult teeth, or would like to discuss how to keep your kids’ teeth and gums healthy, Severns Dentistry and Orthodontics in McMurray, PA, is happy to help.

-We love watching your family grow and your kids grow up.
-Severns Dentistry’s littlest patients are as young as 3 years old, and we’re proud to say that our practice takes care of all of your dental needs for your entire life.
+We love watching your family grow, and your kids grow up.
+Severns Dentistry’s littlest patients are as young as three years old, and we’re proud to say that our practice takes care of all of your dental needs for your entire life.

-After the age of 5 or 6, you will start to see adult teeth in your child’s mouth and often it is an adult tooth that needs to be repaired.
+After the age of 5 or 6, you will start to see adult teeth in your child’s mouth, and often, it is an adult tooth that needs to be repaired.
 The new adult front teeth are noticeable by parents because of all the fun that surrounds it.
-The Tooth Fairy visits, and songs about “All I Want for Christmas Is My Two Front Teeth” start to be sung at random in the car.
+The Tooth Fairy visits, and songs about “All I Want for Christmas Is My Two Front Teeth” started to be sung at random in the car.

 The six-year molars, however, come into the mouth without your child losing a baby tooth first.
 Be sure to have good brushing habits in place at this time, and make sure your child brushes the very last tooth in the mouth extremely well.
 It’s the real deal, and it often gets decayed because kids are still learning how to brush.